carlhandouka/Quant-Finance/README.md

 Long $N^{\*}$= ($\beta^{\*}$ - $\beta$) $\frac{V_A}{V_F}$ contracts

 ## Pricing Forwards and Futures prices

+$S_0$ : price of the asset underlying the Futures contract today \
+$F_0$ : Futures price today \
+r : Zero-coupon risk-free rate of interest per annum (continuous compounding) \
+T : time until delivery date in the Futures contract (in years)

 ### For a no_dividend paying investment asset

 We have $F_0$= $S_0$ $e^{rT}$.